inzilico/cap-set-problem/README.md

 # Cap Set Problem

-The repo represents approaches to solve this task.
+The repo represents approaches to find cap set for different n.

 ## Descripion